TheOddler/aplai/report/report.md

 As with Sudoku, _ECLiPSe_ lend itself very well to this problem.
 We represented each rectangle as a X and Y coordinate for the upper left corner, and a Width and Height variable.
 Since each hint will give rise to exactly one rectangle, we simply iterated over the given hints, and create a single rectangle for each.
-Then it simply came down to defining the constraints which are all quite straightforward.
+Then it came down to defining the constraints which are all quite straightforward.
 Again we extensively use the `ic` library thus all our constraints are active constraints.

 The grid is simply assumed to start at coordinate 1,1 and end in Width,Height.